Brokers Last Fact-Checked: 28 April 2026 · 7 min read

 Regulation and asset security

-DEGIRO operates under BaFin regulation (Germany) — one of Europe's most rigorous financial regulators.
-Client assets are held in a separate legal entity (SPV) and are legally ringfenced from DEGIRO's own assets.
-Crucially, DEGIRO uses Interactive Brokers as its sub-custodian for many assets, adding another layer of institutional-grade infrastructure.
-Investor compensation up to €20,000 under ICF is available, with the regulatory structure providing additional protection beyond the headline number.
+DEGIRO operates under BaFin (Bundesanstalt für Finanzdienstleistungsaufsicht — Germany's federal financial regulator) — one of Europe's most rigorous.
+Client assets are held in a separate legal entity, a Special Purpose Vehicle (SPV), and are legally ring-fenced from DEGIRO's own assets.
+DEGIRO also uses Interactive Brokers as its sub-custodian for many holdings, adding another layer of institutional-grade infrastructure.
+Investor compensation up to €20,000 under the German Investor Compensation Fund (ICF) is available, with the regulatory and custodial structure providing further practical protection beyond the headline number.

 Track record and stability